voschezang/coding-handbook/product-management.md

 > Vertical integration makes it easier to get value to a (specific) customer.

+> Keeping a product alive requires both a good narrative and regular progress.

 Don't sell, tell a story instead.
 This requires more than a formal list of requirements.
 Use visualizations.
 Describe the whole in addition to individual parts.